ksharo/cs-546/README.md

 Therefore, we do not have the API key included in our application, which is needed to access these streaming services.
 See the demo for what it looks like when the API key is included or create your own to test it out!
 The API key can go in showData.js, line 115.

+This is another reason why we recommend you use the DB Dump directory rather than seeding because the DB Dump has the streaming services that we gather from the watchmode API.